christianalfoni/impact/docs/deep-dive/lists.md

   return (
     <li>
-      {props.item.title} - {props.item.description}
+      {props.item.title()} - {props.item.description()}
     </li>
   );
 });
 ```

+Now the `Item` never reconciles from changes to the list, only the signals accessed in the component.
 Most simple lists can be managed this way.
-However, you might have much bigger lists with sorting, filters, pagination and other states.
-In those cases you will want full control of what items are shown in the list at any moment.
+However, you might have much bigger lists with sorting, filters, pagination, subscriptions and other states.
+Here is an example that covers a lot of complexity:

 <ClientOnly>
  <Playground />